bentford/EasyLayout/Readme.md

 ### Overview

 EasyLayout is my experimental framework for performing quick layout of views.

-The goal of this framework to replace the need for AutoLayout, which is sort of awful for laying out views in code.
+- entirely frame based—no fancy constraints needed
+- gracefully handles UILabel and NSAttributedStrings sizing
+- short syntax, easy to autocomplete
+- provides properties you wish you always had on UIView (e.g. view.extX = 10, view.extWidth, view.extTerminus.y)

+It is much simpler and far less powerful than AutoLayout.
+But, Autolayout isn't always the right solution.
+Frame based layout code is not dead.

 EasyLayout requires very little code and effort to build complex layouts.